Csb-218/Covlet/client/README.md

-# ReplyIn
+# Covlet

-ReplyIn is a text generator chrome extension.
+Covlet is a text generator chrome extension.